-1.2.6.
+1.2.7.
 Aircraft Documentation

-- 1.2.6.1.
-All competing aircraft must meet the performance characteristics required for the kind of flight they will be undertaking.
-A valid aerobatic certificate of airworthiness or equivalent document issued by the competent aviation authority of the aircraft's state of registration must be produced to the organisers for every contest aircraft. - 1.2.6.2.
-Aircraft will not be admitted to the contest unless the appropriate documentation has been submitted to the organisers.
+- 1.2.7.1.
+A valid aerobatic certificate of airworthiness or equivalent document issued by the competent aviation authority of the aircraft's state of registration must be produced to the Organiser for every contest aircraft. - 1.2.7.2.
+Aircraft will not be admitted to the contest unless the appropriate documentation has been submitted to the Organiser.

-1.2.7.
+1.2.8.
 Air Safety

-- 1.2.7.1.
-All competitors must observe and adhere to the regulations currently in force in the organiser's country for air safety as well as the special regulations in force at the contest aerodrome.
-To facilitate this, the organiser must ensure that an English translation of applicable rules, issued by the Aviation or Customs Authorities of the host country, is available in advance in a bulletin or on the competition website. - 1.2.7.2.
+- 1.2.8.1.
+All competitors must observe and adhere to the regulations currently in force in the Organiser's country for air safety as well as the special regulations in force at the contest aerodrome.
+To facilitate this, the Organiser must ensure that an English translation of applicable rules, issued by the Aviation or Customs Authorities of the host country, is available in advance in a bulletin or on the competition website. - 1.2.8.2.
 Any violation of the safety regulations in force may at any time render the offender liable to exclusion from the contest.
-No responsibility will be undertaken by the organisers for any such violation by competitors or others. - 1.2.7.3.
-To enable the pilot to watch over his or her own safety, an accelerometer must be installed in each competing aircraft. - 1.2.7.4.
-The Chief Judge may exclude a pilot who is not flying safely or whose flying might reasonably be judged to be the imminent cause of an unsafe situation. - 1.2.7.5.
-Any competitor required to interrupt a competition flight due to danger of collision with conflicting air traffic or a bird, should be treated in the same manner as if a mechanical defect (paragraph 4.2.7) had taken place.
+No responsibility will be undertaken by the Organiser for any such violation by competitors or others.

+- 1.2.8.3.
+To enable the pilot to watch over his or her own safety, an accelerometer must be installed in each competing aircraft. - 1.2.8.4.
+The Chief Judge may exclude a pilot who is not flying safely or whose flying might reasonably be judged to be the imminent cause of an unsafe situation. - 1.2.8.5.
+Any competitor required to interrupt a competition flight due to danger of collision with conflicting air traffic or a bird, should be treated in the same manner as if a mechanical defect (paragraph 3.11) had taken place.
 If the pilot is required to orbit to avoid any such hazard, the Chief Judge will allow additional time if required.

-1.2.8.
+1.2.9.
 Insurance

-- 1.2.8.1.
-The organisers will provide a promoter's liability insurance of an adequate sum against third party risks for the duration of the contest covering functional test flights, training and competition flights, in accordance with the legal requirements of the country in which the championships or competition is held. - 1.2.8.2.
-All competitors must produce evidence of adequate third party insurance valid for the duration of the contest and valid in the organiser's country.
-The organisers should specify in local regulations the amount of insurance cover regarded as adequate.
+- 1.2.9.1.
+The Organiser will provide a promoter's liability insurance of an adequate sum against third party risks for the duration of the contest covering functional test flights, training and competition flights, in accordance with the legal requirements of the country in which the championships or competition is held. - 1.2.9.2.
+All competitors must produce evidence of adequate third party insurance valid for the duration of the contest and valid in the Organiser's country.
+The Organiser should specify in local regulations the amount of insurance cover regarded as adequate.